 However, I did notice some resistance when riding – they just don’t feel as fluid as other bearings I’ve tested.

-So here are my dislikes and likes about this board, starting with the dislikes.
+So here are the pros and cons about the Eggboard, starting with the pros.

 You can actually get wheel bite with your feet if you have a larger shoe size.
 I loosened the trucks as much as I could and turned as hard as I could and actually got some wheel bite on the deck.